-A better way to expand the impulse and thereby improve velocity is to ride a co-contracted back hip, holding a hinged load of the gluteus medius and gluteus minimus (we call them the GMs).
+A better way to expand the impulse and thereby improve velocity is to ride a co-contracted back hip, holding a hinged load of the gluteus medius and gluteus minimus (the little glutes).

-When the hips are hinged, the back leg is in a weight-bearing position, and the lead leg is lifted, the GMs are vital for holding the lead leg side of the pelvis above the back leg side.
+When the hips are hinged, the back leg is in a weight-bearing position, and the lead leg is lifted, the little glutes are vital for holding the lead leg side of the pelvis above the back leg side.
 In physical therapy, it is widely understood that weakness in the gluteus medius and minimus makes it difficult to stabilize the pelvis during the gait cycle.
 When the opposite leg is lifted, a weak gluteus medius allows the pelvis to drop.
 In my early years as a PT, the most common surgical technique for total hip replacement was known as the “posterolateral approach.”
 During a posterolateral hip replacement, the gluteus medius was detached at its insertion on the femur by carving out a small flake of bone at its attachment point.
 The gluteus medius was laid to the side and the procedure was completed.
-After the hip was replaced, the surgeon put the GM back into its normal position and allowed it to heal over the next six weeks like a fracture.
-Because the patient was unable to bear weight on the involved leg during that six weeks, the GMs became weak and atrophied.
-Until the GM was strong enough to support the pelvis and prevent contralateral hip dropping.
-The patient tended to walk with a distinctive, limp known as a Trendelenberg Gait in which, at full weight bearing on the involved limb, the patient would lurch his trunk to the side to compensate for the dropping of the pelvis on the non-surgical side.
+After the hip was replaced, the surgeon put the little glutes back into their normal position and allowed it to heal over the next six weeks like a fracture.
+Because the patient was unable to bear weight on the involved leg during that six weeks, the little glutes became weak and atrophied.
+Until these muscles were strong enough to support the pelvis and prevent contralateral hip dropping, the patient tended to walk with a distinctive, limp known as a Trendelenberg Gait.
+At full weight bearing on the involved limb, the patient would lurch his trunk to the side to compensate for the dropping of the pelvis on the non-surgical side.

 Another essential influencer of velocity is the time of Z to Z transfer.